EIN 41-0907135

 Program areas at Semcac

 Child education services: head start is a family focused, high-quality program serving six counties in southeast Minnesota: dodge, fillmore, houston, mower, steele, and winona.
 Parents and teachers work together to plan activities that support growth and well-being.
-Most head start families have income at or below the federal poverty level.
+Most head start families have incomes at or below the federal poverty level.
 Children participate in a variety of educational activities that encourage a love of learning and lifelong healthy habits.
-Children work on listening and speaking skills, as a result, they learn to get along with others, solve problems, and gain confidence.
+The children work on their listening and speaking skills, as a result, they learn to get along with others, solve problems, and gain confidence.
 Children also receive medical and dental care, have healthy meals and snacks, and enjoy creative play in safe settings indoors and outdoors.
 Children leave head start more prepared for kindergarten, excited about learning, and ready to succeed as shown in our annual report on our website.

 Weatherization: the weatherization assistance program provides energy conservation home improvements to reduce energy consumption costs.
 Each home is inspected before and after work is done to ensure that homes are more energy efficient upon project completion.
 Homeowners are made aware of all areas of the home on which work will be completed.
 Improvements may include exterior wall and attic insulation, air infiltration and bypass sealing, and testing, repair, or replacement of mechanical systems to ensure efficiency and safety.
-Weatherization assistance program also provides (1) education to consumers regarding home energy efficiency and safety, (2) energy audits to evaluate home energy usage, and (3) conservation improvement programs in collaboration with local utilities and fuel suppliers.
+The weatherization assistance program also provides (1) education to consumers regarding home energy efficiency and safety, (2) energy audits to evaluate home energy usage, and (3) conservation improvement programs in collaboration with local utilities and fuel suppliers.
 Homeowners and renters who apply and are eligible for the energy assistance program are automatically screened for participation in weatherization.
 Priority is given to households with at least one senior citizen, an individual with a disability, or a child, and to households with the highest heating costs.
 Weatherization improves the energy efficiency of homes and reduces energy consumption as shown in our annual report on our website.

 Who funds Semcac